david-fong/david-fong/README.md

 ### Hello!

-I am a web developer with an interest in developing applications for real-time collaboration.
-I generally value quality over agility and find it hard to live with technical debt.
-I always keep on the lookout for better ways to do things, and ways to lower barriers to entry into programming.
+I like to understand how things work and compare different approaches to solving problems.
+I prefer quality over agility and find it hard to live with technical debt.
+I enjoy looking for better ways to do things, and ways to lower barriers to entry into programming.
 I sometimes make music.
 Recently, I've been interested in programming language design, and possible ways to unify and improve developer tooling.

 [I have some writings over on my gists page](https://gist.github.com/david-fong).